 There are now over 950 U3A's in the UK with in excess of 342,500 members.
 Northern Ireland has 23 groups with around 6,000 members.

 Downe U3A was established by William Devlin with an inaugural meeting in 2006.
-We now have over 230 members.
 The University of the Third Age (U3A) movement is a unique and exciting organisation which provides life-enhancing and life-changing opportunities for retired or semi-retired people to come together and learn together, not for qualifications but the sheer joy of discovery.
 Members share their skills and life experiences with others with a shared interest.
 The U3A movement is supported by the national organisation, the Third Age Trust.

-Downe U3A, serving Downpatrick, Crossgar, Killinchy, Ballynahinch, Strangford, Clough and surrounding area, is a vibrant group and with a wide range of activities, there is sure to be something of interest for everyone, including bridge, play reading, table tennis, walking, painting, art appreciation, gardening and many more.
+Downe U3A, serving Downpatrick, Crossgar, Killinchy, Killyleagh, Ballynahinch, Strangford, Clough Killyleagh Ardglass and towns in between.
+Downe U3A is a vibrant group with a wide range of activities, there is sure to be something of interest for everyone, including bridge, play reading, table tennis, walking, painting, art appreciation, gardening and many more.
 As a member, you can become involved in as many activities as you like.
 There is also a monthly meeting, with the opportunity to catch up with other members over a cup of tea and listen to guest speakers who share their interest or knowledge of a wide range of subjects.

 Registered with the Charity Commission for Northern Ireland NIC102502